PA Research Foundation: Fundraising and community activities

 The PA Research Foundation is involved in a variety of events which help generate and raise significant funds.
 For over 12 years, the Foundation held Australia's Biggest Duck Race for Cancer Research, a fundraising event which saw over 40,000 rubber ducks race along the Brisbane River to raise funds for cancer research.
 The event concluded in October 2018.

-The Foundation also hosts The Smiddy Fun Run, an annual race around the PA Hospital Campus held every November in memory of Adam Smiddy, a PA Hospital Physiotherapist whose life was cut tragically short after being diagnosed with melanoma at the age of 26.
+The Foundation also hosts The Smiddy Fun Run, an annual race around the PA Hospital Campus held every November in memory of Adam Smiddy, a PA Hospital Physiotherapist whose life was cut short after being diagnosed with melanoma at the age of 26.

 In 2019, the Foundation revamped its Art Union Program introducing their Lucky Duck Lottery, with funds raised through ticket sales supporting life-saving cancer research at the PA Hospital Campus.

 Team PARF, the Foundation's online fundraising platform, encourages members of the community to participate in fundraising events to run, swim, cycle your way to lifesaving medical research.

 Campaigns

-The Foundation is also known to hold campaigns in collaboration with corporate partners, including Australian Leisure and Hospitality Group (ALH), Aveo Group, Stellarossa and Australian Venue Co (AVC).
+The Foundation also holds campaigns in collaboration with corporate partners, including Australian Leisure and Hospitality Group (ALH), Aveo Group, Stellarossa and Australian Venue Co (AVC).

-ALH Group has fundraised for Project Pink since 2010, raising more than $2.5 million for breast cancer research at the PA Hospital Campus.
+ALH Group has raised funds for Project Pink since 2010, raising more than $2.5 million for breast cancer research at the PA Hospital Campus.
 Aveo Group have also championed Project Pink since 2016, with communities across Australia coming together to raise over $750,000 for breast cancer research.
 Stellarossa Stores around Queensland have also supported Project Pink, fundraising for breast cancer research since 2015.

 MANDATE - the Foundation's Men's Health Campaign, runs in AVC venues annually around Australia throughout the months of June and July.
 2020 will be the 9th year MANDATE will run in AVC venues to raise funds for prostate cancer research, having raised over $1 million to date through the partnership.